tas-github/ogeemo-firebase/.idx/airules.md

 ### Feature Implementation Checklist

-When building or modifying a feature, ensure the following are always included:
+When building or modifying a feature, ensure the following are always included where it is applicable and best practice for design:

 1.  **Create/Add Functionality:** The core ability to add a new item (e.g., project, invoice, contact).
 2.  **Read/View Functionality:** The ability to see a list of existing items and view the details of a single item.